alphagov/government-service-design-manual/service-manual/making-software/information-security.md

 ## Business Impact Levels

-Business Impact Levels, often shorted to Impact Levels (IL) are a set of numbers used to guide discussions of risk in government projects.
+Business Impact Levels, often shortened to Impact Levels (IL) are a set of numbers used to guide discussions of risk in government projects.
 Specifically they are numbers between 0 and 6 for each of the three key concepts mentioned above, and measure:

 * For confidentiality: the potential impact if the information is seen by those who should not see it
 * For integrity: the potential impact if the accuracy or completeness of the information is compromised